-A college loan isn't a genuine college price reduction, but rather an additional cost consideration.
-Find out how much student loan debt from Amarillo College you may end up dealing with.
+A college loan is not a true college discount, but rather an outcome to consider.
+Find out how much student loan debt from Amarillo College you may end up taking on.

 |Income Level||Percent of Freshman||Average Assistance|